radzionc/increaser/prompts/context.md

 ## Community

 Finally, the "Community" page features a leaderboard of the most productive users over the past seven days, based on total daily work hours.
-Users are anonymous by default but can choose to display their name and country on the leaderboard.
+Users are anonymous by default.

+## Public Profile

+On the "Profile" page the user can enable "public profile" and then their name and country will be shown when they request features or when they are on the leaderboard.
+Only paid users can enable the public profile.

 # Website